Divorce in the Philippines: Opposition

-The legalization of divorce has been opposed on religious grounds.
-Among those groups who oppose it are the Roman Catholic Church.
+The legalization of divorce has been opposed on religious grounds, with the Catholic Church and conservative churches being the most vocal opponents.

 Opponents of legalization of divorce have also argued that the state sanctioning such process is unconstitutional on the basis of the provision which mandates the state to uphold the "sanctity of marriage and its being the foundation of the family".

 Views of religious groups

 Catholic Church

-The Roman Catholic Church in the Philippines through the Catholic Bishops' Conference of the Philippines (CBCP) has historically lobbied against any legislation to legalize absolute divorce in the country viewing the sanction of the state of such process as "anti-marriage" and "anti-family".
+The Catholic Church in the Philippines through the Catholic Bishops' Conference of the Philippines (CBCP) has historically lobbied against any legislation to legalize absolute divorce in the country viewing the sanction of the state of such process as "anti-marriage" and "anti-family".
 It maintains that the process of legal separation and annulment for aggrieved married couples are sufficient.

-Bishop Socrates Villegas as CBCP President in 2015, in a published position argued that legalizing divorce is contrary to human rights especially of the children of divorce couples.
+Socrates Villegas, the CBCP President in 2015, in a published position argued that legalizing divorce is contrary to human rights, especially of children of divorce couples.
 He said that allowing divorce would deter couples from working on their relationship first.
 He added that children whose married parents availed legal separation are already traumatized and that divorce would allow "a total stranger" to enter their lives in a form of a new legal spouse which would make their situation worse.
 In May 2024, the CBCP's Fr.
 Jerome Secillano told the Philippine Daily Inquirer that it strongly opposes the bill's approval for being "anti-family, anti-marriage and anti-children and a betrayal of their constitutional mandate to uphold marriage and the family.”

-The Couples for Christ strongly opposed any divorce law in the Philippines.
+The Catholic lay ecclesial movement Couples for Christ also strongly opposes any divorce law in the Philippines.
 In June 2024, it published a manifesto stating "Marriages formed in love and mutual understanding can be happy, enduring, and fulfilling."
 It stressed that single parent children become victims of parental breakup resulting in permanent emotional, psychological, financial or even physical social stigma.

 Other Christian groups

-The Iglesia ni Cristo prohibits its members from availing divorce, and maintains that couples in a troubled marriages should work on their differences.
+The Iglesia ni Cristo prohibits its members from availing divorce, and maintains that couples in troubled marriages should settle their differences.

-Bishop Modesto Villasanta of the United Church of Christ in the Philippines (UCCP) meanwhile expressed that his group is open to discuss the issue of divorce.
-Villasanta states that it is "up to the Church on how they will teach their people the importance of marriage and not on barring its (a divorce bill's) approval".
+Bishop Modesto Villasanta of the United Church of Christ in the Philippines (UCCP) meanwhile expressed his group is open to discussing the issue of divorce.
+Villasanta added it is "up to the Church on how they will teach their people the importance of marriage and not on barring its (a divorce bill's) approval".